gustwindjs/gustwind/README.md

-Gustwind is an experimental site generator built on top of JSON definitions using [Deno](https://deno.land/), [Twind](https://twind.dev/), and [Sidewind](https://sidewind.js.org/).

-The goal of the design is to allow component oriented development of large scale sites (more than thousands of pages).
+Gustwind is an experimental site generator built on top of JSON definitions using [Deno](https://deno.land/).
+The goal of the design is to allow component oriented development of large scale sites.
 Conceptually it's split as follows:

 * **Development mode** lets you preview the site and modify page definitions to commit later
 * **Production mode** generates pure static HTML with CSS inlined to the files